 Arms becoming bigger than the trees

-Slowly backwards they turned the Earth
+Slowly backwards, they turned the Earth

-Seeking ecological, Christian rebirth
+Seeking an ecological, healthy rebirth

 In olden times cooler—and technology free?

 News: Canicule (heat wave) en France; Phoenix, Arizona too hot for planes to take off.

 (Wherein Mitch McConnell trashes simple rules of decent limericking as well as some flickering hopes that human beings might actually care for the less fortunate or less venal.)